sproul-club/server/API.md

 We use JWTs to manage authentication, mainly for allowing the user to edit their club's information.

 ### Does email exist? (before sign up)
-* Description: Given an email for a potential sign up, check if it exists within to list of scrapped CalLink emails?
+* Description: Given an email for a potential sign up, check if it exists within to list of scraped CalLink emails?
 * Path: `POST /api/user/email-exists`
 * Sample body input:
 ```json